ACCESS-NRI/access-hive.org.au/docs/about/contribute/reviewers_guidelines.md

 # Reviewing for ACCESS-Hive

 Any member of the [ACCESS-Hive Github Community][access-hive-github] ([to join][issue-179]) can join the reviewers team.
-Please ask one of the [maintainers][access-hive-maintainers] to invite you to join the organisation.
+Please ask one of the [maintainers][access-hive-maintainers] to invite you to join the reviewers team.

 ## Reviewer Guidelines